The importance of great 1:1 meetings for better performance at work

 The central service we offer at Weekly10 is our employee check-in.
-As our name might suggest, we recommend checking in with your employees on a weekly basis, but managers are free to customise their team's update frequency as they see fit.
-Whether you're posting an update or reviewing one, the process takes just minutes to complete.
+As our name might suggest, we recommend checking in with your employees on a weekly basis.
+By doing this regularly, you're free to focus your 1:1s at key points through the year without having gaps in your insight.

 It's your check-in, so do what you want.
 Our clients are free to customise their team's update frequency as they see fit.
 That said, hether you're posting an update or reviewing one, the process takes just minutes to complete.
 So there's really no downside to running them on a regular basis.

 The main reason why 1:1 meetings matter is the opportunity to exchange two-way feedback.
 This feedback can impact long-term engagement and wellbeing.
 So it's essential to have a good framework in place for discussing these things, as well as a record that can be referred back to by either party.